2019 PWSA (USA) 35th National Convention

 Mary Burr is a Certified Pediatric Nurse Practitioner, who earned a Bachelor of Science in Nursing degree at the Catholic University of America, and then both Master’s and Doctorate of Nursing Practice degrees from the University of Maryland.
 Her career includes having been a pediatric nurse practitioner specializing in endocrine diseases, a nursing program faculty member and clinical instructor, and as medical provider at the Kennedy Kreiger Institute in the Division of Physical Medicine and Rehabilitation.
 Mary embraces the importance and challenges of directly integrating research, medical, educational and social services into the care that is provided to families and children with complex medical needs.
 As a president of the Pediatric Endocrinology Nursing Society, plus making educational and research presentations and authoring published articles, Mary demonstrates how she has given back to her profession, the patients, and the families she has served.

-Mary became PWSA (USA)’s Medical Coordinator on August 1, 2018 and is instrumental as a key resource person in PWSA (USA)’s Family Support program.
+Mary became PWSA (USA)’s Medical and Research Coordinator on August 1, 2018 and is instrumental as a key resource person in PWSA (USA)’s Family Support program.
 Mary is also responsible for coordinating the dissemination of information and monitoring current research studies aimed at improving the life of persons with PWS.

 Albert B. Poje, Ph.D. – Committee Member